Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsubsection{Uniform SNS}

-Uniform SNS randomly selects items from the unobserved interactions of the user as the negative sample \cite{A17}.
-This strategy is extensively employed across diverse recommendation scenarios (e.g., Collaborative Filtering \cite{A1,A83}, Graph-based Recommendaiton \cite{A21,A39}, Sequential Recommendaiton \cite{A31,zou2024knowledge}, Multi-modal Recommendation \cite{A11,wang2023sequential,wang2024enhanced}, and Cross-domain Recommendation \cite{A49,A53}) and distinct recommendation applications (e.g., Point-of-Interest Recommendation \cite{A4,A7}, News Recommendation \cite{A12,A85}, Song Recommendation \cite{A22} and API Recommendation \cite{A24}).
+Uniform SNS randomly selects items from the unobserved interactions of the user as the negative sample \cite{A17,dai2024recode}.
+This strategy is extensively employed across diverse recommendation scenarios (e.g., Collaborative-guided Recommendation \cite{BPR,A83,A39,Graph_RS1}, Sequential Recommendaiton \cite{A31,zou2024knowledge}, Social Recommendation \cite{yang2023generative,yang2024graph,Social_RS1,Social_RS2}, Multi-modal Recommendation \cite{wang2023sequential,wang2024enhanced}, and Cross-domain Recommendation \cite{A53,wang2024making}) and distinct recommendation applications (e.g., Point-of-Interest Recommendation \cite{A7}, News Recommendation \cite{A85}, Song Recommendation \cite{A22} and API Recommendation \cite{A24}).
 Primarily, its ease-to-deploy mechanism makes it well-suited for large-scale RS, as it obviates the necessity for additional computations.
-Additionally, it introduces a degree of diversity, mitigating the risk of over-fitting and consequently enhancing recommender's generalization and robustness.
+It also introduces a degree of diversity, mitigating the risk of over-fitting and consequently enhancing recommender's generalization and robustness.
 Moreover, this strategy facilitates the exploration of items that users have not interacted with, thereby aiding the recommender in uncovering novel recommendation opportunities and unexplored areas of user preference.

-It is noteworthy that TDM \cite{C14} has made advancements in enhancing the uniform SNS method within the hierarchical tree structure.
-It denotes the positive sample set as the leaf node that has interacted with the user and their ancestor nodes, while randomly selecting nodes except positive ones in each level to constitute the set of negative samples.
-RSS \cite{A74} also tries to propose a recency-based positive sampling strategy to generate multiple positive training samples out of a single user sequence simultaneously, which is orthogonal to negative sampling and can be applied independently.
-However, given that the primary focus of this subsection lies in the examination of the negative sampling strategies in recommendation, there has been limited elaboration on the positive-augmented sampling methods.
+Notably, TDM \cite{C14} denotes the positive sample as the leaf nodes that have interacted with the user and their ancestor nodes within the hierarchical tree structure, while randomly selecting nodes except positive ones in each level to constitute the set of negative samples.
+RSS \cite{A74} also tries to propose a recency-based strategy to generate multiple positive samples out of a single user sequence simultaneously, which is orthogonal to negative sampling and can be applied independently.
+However, given that the primary focus of this survey lies in the examination of negative sampling in recommendation, there has been limited elaboration on the positive-augmented sampling methods.